ednilsonlomazi/seqreppy/README.md

 I wrote below a simple code that resumed the Seqreppy core functionalities:

 ```
-from seqreppy.encoder.repseq import RepSeq # main class with management purpose
+from seqreppy.encoder.seqrep import SeqRep # main class with management purpose
-repseq = RepSeq() # instantiate RepSeq
+seqrep = SeqRep() # instantiate RepSeq
-repseq.set_fasta_file("/directory/of/fasta/file.fasta") # tell where is the file containing the sequences to be encoded
+seqrep.set_fasta_file("/directory/of/fasta/file.fasta") # tell where is the file containing the sequences to be encoded
-repseq.set_models("DnaWalk", "CGR") # tell the methods you want to use specifying your signatures
+seqrep.set_models("DnaWalk", "CGR") # tell the methods you want to use specifying your signatures
-results = repseq.perform_encoding() # encode
+results = seqrep.perform_encoding() # encode
 print(results["CGR"]) # results is a dictionary, where the keys are the methods signatures.
 ```
 Currently, Seqreppy has 16 numerical representation methods identified by the signatures below: